-The Meatrix 2: Revolting is a four-minute Internet video that’s spreading the word about the dangers of industrial dairy farms.
+The Meatrix and its sequel The Meatrix II are short Internet videos spreading the word about the dangers of factory farms.

 Are you the one who can help save the world from factory farms?
 Find out by watching The Meatrix II: Revolting, a four-minute animated video released by Sustainable Table and Free Range Studios.
 This edgy, information-packed film is spreading the word about the dangers of industrial dairy farms.